TheApplePieGod/Diamond/README.md

 2. Open the root directory CMakeLists.txt and follow the instructions provided in the file

-3. Run the following commands in the root directory of the repo
+3. Open an elevated command prompt (if using the install command) and run the following commands in the root directory of the repo

 ```
 $ mkdir build